11 Ways People Test Your Emotional Resilience Without You Noticing

 Key Takeaways

-People use withholding, silence, validation, knowledge, and reaction, instead of confrontation, to test your emotional resilience.
+People use withholding, silence, validation, knowledge, and reaction rather than confrontation to test your emotional resilience.
 A loop is created by these moments:

 Pressure causes you to interpret meaning, which in turn raises your emotions and prompts your behaviour to follow.